scionproto-contrib/jpan/README.md

   first path returned by daemon (default), max bandwidth, min latency, min hops, ... .
   There is also `PplPolicy`, an implementation of the [path policy language (PPL)](https://docs.scion.org/en/latest/dev/design/PathPolicy.html#policy)
+- `PathSelector` manages paths to a given destination.
+Faulty paths are automatically replaced.
+Expired paths may be refreshed (depending on the selector).
 - `ScionService`: Provides methods to request paths and get ISD/AS information.
   `ScionService` instances can be created with the `Scion` class.
 The first instance that is created is subsequently returned by `Scion.defaultService()`.